Procurement Frameworks.

 Publish the contract on Contracts Finder

-You must publish details of all completed contracts on Contracts Finder if the value is over £25,000
+You must publish details of all completed contracts on Contracts Finder if the value is over £25,000.

-Tell us the outcome
+Tell CAS the outcome

-1. Submit a Customer Benefits Record
+Submit a Customer Benefits Record

 Every time you award a contract you must submit a Customer Benefits Record.
-CCS will contact you if they find any issues with the supplier.
+CCS will contact you if there are any issues with the supplier.
+The information you provide will not be published.

-How to assess services
+How to asses services

-• buying fairly (see below)
+• buying fairly

-• reviewing service descriptions (see below)
+• reviewing service descriptions

-• choosing the winning service (see below)
+• choosing the winning service

 Buying fairly